KhronosGroup/Vulkan-Loader/BUILD.md

 See the CMake documentation for more details on using these variables to further customize your installation.

-Also see the `LoaderAndLayerInterface` document in the `loader` folder in this repository for more information about loader operation.
+Also see the `LoaderInterfaceArchitecture.md` document in the `docs` folder in this repository for more information about loader operation.

-Note that some executables in this repository (e.g., `vk_loader_validation_tests`) use the RPATH linker directive to load the Vulkan loader from the build directory, `build` in this example.
-This means that even after installing the loader to the system directories, these executables still use the loader from the build directory.

 #### Linux 32-bit support

-Usage of this repository's contents in 32-bit Linux environments is not officially supported.
-However, since this repository is supported on 32-bit Windows, these modules should generally work on 32-bit Linux.
+The loader supports building in 32-bit Linux environments.
+However, it is not nearly as straightforward as it is for Windows.

-Here are some notes for building 32-bit targets on a 64-bit Ubuntu "reference"
+Here are some notes for building this repo as 32-bit on a 64-bit Ubuntu "reference" platform:
-platform:

 If not already installed, install the following 32-bit development libraries:

-`gcc-multilib g++-multilib libx11-dev:i386`
+`gcc-multilib gcc-multilib g++-multilib libc6:i386 libc6-dev-i386 libgcc-s1:i386 libwayland-dev:i386 libxrandr-dev:i386`

 This list may vary depending on your distribution and which windowing systems you are building for.

 Set up your environment for building 32-bit targets:

-    export ASFLAGS=--32
     export CFLAGS=-m32
     export CXXFLAGS=-m32
+    export LDFLAGS=-m32
-    export PKG_CONFIG_LIBDIR=/usr/lib/i386-linux-gnu
+    export ASFLAGS=--32

-Again, your PKG_CONFIG configuration may be different, depending on your distribution.
+Your PKG_CONFIG configuration may be different, depending on your distribution.

-Finally, rebuild the repository using `cmake` and `make`, as explained above.
+Finally, build the repository normally as explained above.

+These notes are taken from the Github Actions workflow `linux-32` which is run regularly as a part of CI.

 ## Building on MacOS